 Most of the short trekking routes of Nepal are overcrowded during tourist peak season due to trigger plans at the same time by all trekkers.
 And to access wilderness trekking it requires more days to get in remote Himalaya.
-Ideally, every trekking proposal is an escape from day to day hustle bestial life and enjoying nature, culture, and refresh from it.
-In this Kanchenjunga Circuit Trekking, we Nepal Mother House offer you, off a beaten trail trip in the Himalaya in the shortest time.
+Ideally, every trekking proposal is an escape from day-to-day hustle bestial life and enjoying nature, culture, and refresh from it.
+In this Kanchenjunga Circuit Trekking, we Nepal Mother House offer you, off a beaten trail trip in the Himalayas in the shortest time.
 Most of the day you need to walk longer camp compare to other normal trekking Itinerary.
 So, you must well prepare physically and mentally before this trek.

-Kanchenjunga Base Camp Trek is a recently open Tea House Trek in the Himalaya, so here are available very basic accommodation facilities and choice of food.
+Kanchenjunga Base Camp Trek is a recently open Tea House Trek in the Himalayas, so here are available very basic accommodation facilities and choice of food.
 In this Kanchenjunga Short Trek package, we Nepal Mother House aim to provide to access venture journeys in the remote high Himalaya in the shortest time.
 Kanchenjunga Circuit Short Trek can do a minimum of 16 Days to above 4 weeks, according to your holiday requirements and cost expatriation.
-We are glad to organize Kanchenjunga Tea House Trek whole in the year around by Local Sherpa Guide and porters to make sustainable eco-tourism and local empowerment requiring permits and paper work.
+We are glad to organize Kanchenjunga Tea House Trek whole in the year around by Local Sherpa Guide and porters to make sustainable eco-tourism and local empowerment with required permits and paperwork.
 But it is recommended March-April-May and September-October-November as best time and batter to High altitude previous experience or physical fitness for this trek.
 Why not join with us, for Kanchenjunga Base Camp Trekking for local empowerment?

 Physical fitness and preparations for the Kanchenjunga Trek:

 The trek goes in the high Himalaya following the rugged trail with several ascend and descending for multiday.
-The hike in the high Himalaya could be suffering due to thin air and freezing cold if you are not properly physically fit.
+The hike in the high Himalayas could be suffering due to thin air and freezing cold if you are not properly physically fit.
 It is the best idea to involve physical exercise before your trekking, which makes your body strong and fit.
-As result, this will helps you to get to the destination with less stress.
+As result, this will help you to get to the destination with less stress.

-While walking for a multi-day trek in the Himalaya, you might be facing muscles sore, blisters, joint pain, and back pain.
+While walking for a multi-day trek in the Himalayas, you might be facing muscles sore, blisters, joint pain, and back pain.
 This makes you very discomfort and sometimes causes you to abandon your trip from mid of the trail.
 So, you need physical exercise beforehand the trip begins.
 It would be best to do exercise at least a month before then your trek.
 Cardio exercises like running, jogging, hiking, long walks, cycling, climbing stairs, and swimming is best for the exercise.
 You may carry a light backpack along with you and hike for a couple of hours every weekend to get used to it.
-Likewise, you may go Gym and work out also can be a good option to prepare trek.
+Likewise, you may go Gym and working out also can be a good option to prepare for the trek.
 Don’t do too much in one day; keep on regularly every day to fit your body.

 Normally, for an easy trek, you need not be very physically fit.
 But still, earlier exercising is a good selection.
 Here, you are going to Kanchenjunga Circuit Trek, which is a Moderate to Strenuous level, so you need well training to make your journey more comfortable and memorable.